 Jim Thompson Farm Tour 2019

-Tam Hook Tam Pa – Isaan memories on textiles
+Tam Hook Tam Pa – Isan memories on textiles

-Jim Thompson Farm welcomes its visitors with a lively cosmos field and colourful organic fruit and vegetable garden on over 50 rai of land where visitors may stroll through and admire the picturesque view from afar and close-up.
-Visitors may also learn and experience the story of Pa Pawet and appreciate this year’s Art Installation created by Pinaree Sanpitak and Mitr Jai-in before moving on to the next attraction of Jim Thompson Farm Tour 2019.
+A lively cosmos field and colourful organic fruit and vegetable garden on over 50 rai of land where visitors may stroll through and admire the picturesque view from afar and close-up.
+Art Installation created by Pinaree Sanpitak and Mitr Jai-in before moving on to the next attraction of Jim Thompson Farm Tour 2019.

 Apart from the stunning views of Payaprab Mountain and Lam Samai Reservoir, a blooming sunflower field is also there to welcome visitors before moving on to the pumpkin yard, decorated with giant and golden pumpkins, where visitors may capture their golden moments closely.
 The elegant fabric-related artwork created by PO-D Architects and Mitr Jai-In are also displayed among the gorgeous flower fields in the surrounding areas.

-This attraction, used as scenes for filming many dramas, may be familiar to many visitors.
+Used as scenes for filming many dramas, Isan Village may be familiar to many visitors.
 Explore and experience the Northeastern way of life, cultures, and traditions, as well as this year’s showcase of fabrics with fabric market, demonstrations, silk dying and weaving activities where visitors may participate in.
-Another highlight is the presentation of the ancient Pa Pawet and Boon Pawet event held inside the pavilion of Isaan Village, in the midst of a pleasant and natural atmosphere.
-Enjoy the show under the fabric-related concept and taste the flavourful Isaan cuisines before moving on to the next attraction with our shuttles or boats.
+Another highlight is the presentation of the ancient Pa Pawet and Boon Pawet event held inside the pavilion of Isan Village, in the midst of a pleasant and natural atmosphere.
+Enjoy the show under the fabric-related concept and taste the flavourful Isan cuisines before moving on to the next attraction with our shuttles or boats.

 After a delicious meal and sumptuous experience, visitors will delight in learning about Jim Thompson’s unique silk production processes, such as, silk thread reeling, dying techniques with natural colours, silk weaving, and silk printing where visitors may participate in any of these activities.